How the bible is the best resource for learning to interpret dreams, including 10 biblical principles that can be applied to dreams.

 In the same way, dreams usually come in batches: i.e. we have a number of dreams on the same subject, looking at it from different angles.
 I usually look within those dreams for something that I CAN understand easily, and use that as a reference point to help me interpret the rest.

-9. Hebrew thinking
+9. Hebrew thinking and dreams

 WHY WE NEED TO DITCH OUR GREEK MINDSETS WITH DREAMS